Last verified on May 24, 2023

 , given approximately 15 months after completion of diagnostic residency training, is also computer based and image rich, and it includes four modules.
 Three modules are clinical practice areas and may be chosen by the examinee to fit his or her interests, experience, and training.
 The other module, Essentials of Diagnostic Radiology, is taken by all examinees.

 exams.
-After a candidate passes the Certifying Exam, the RISE will be scored.
-Candidates who have submitted the appropriate documentation and receive a passing score on the RISE content will be given the Authorized User-Eligible (AU-E) designation on their certificate.
-The RISE result will not affect the pass results for either the Core or Certifying exam.
+Candidates who have submitted the appropriate documentation, receive a passing score on the RISC, and achieve certification by 12/31/2023 will be given the Authorized User-Eligible (AU-E) designation on their certificate.
+The RISC result will not affect the pass results for either the Qualifying (Core) or Certifying exam.

 to certification in diagnostic radiology.